Germanisation: Settlement and Germanisation

 This colonisation involved 350,000 such Baltic Germans and 1.7 million Poles deemed Germanisable, including between one and two hundred thousand children who had been taken from their parents, and about 400,000 German settlers from the "Old Reich".
 Nazi authorities feared that these settlers would be tainted by their Polish neighbours and warned them not to let their "foreign and alien" surroundings have an impact on their Germanness.
 They were also settled in compact communities, which could be easily monitored by the police.
 Only families classified as "highly valuable" were kept together.

-For Poles who did not resist and the resettled ethnic Germans, Germanisation began.
+For Poles who did not resist the resettled ethnic Germans, Germanisation began.
 Militant party members were sent to teach them to be "true Germans".
 The Hitler Youth and the League of German Girls sent young people for "Eastern Service", which entailed assisting in Germanisation efforts.
 Germanisation included instruction in the German language, as many spoke only Polish or Russian.
 Goebbels and other propagandists worked to establish cultural centres and other means to create Volkstum or racial consciousness in the settlers.
 This was needed to perpetuate their work; only by effective Germanisation could mothers, in particular, create the German home.
 Goebbels was also the official patron of Deutsches Ordensland or Land of Germanic Order, an organisation to promote Germanisation.
 These efforts were used in propaganda in Germany, as when NS-Frauen-Warte's cover article was on "Germany is building in the East".